Patron: Simon Brett

 For unpaid 2020 members and new members and guests the 2021 fees are as follows:

 Individual Membership £40

 Chichester Literary Society, despite its name, is not elitist.
 If you love books – and learning about writers and their lives – then this Society is for you.

-With our programme of talks and walks, outings and social events, we aim to promote love of the written word in whatever form it takes, be it prose or verse, the classics or more modern writers.
+With our programme of talks and social events, we aim to promote love of the written word in whatever form it takes, be it prose or verse, the classics or more modern writers.
 In addition to talks by writers and literary experts, there are two annual social events – a summer party with readings and a Christmas social.
-Also, in May, we have a Literary London walk led by guide Charles Kay.

-If you wish to contact a member of the committee please use the form on the Contact Us page and we will respond as soon as possible.
+If you wish to contact a member of the committee please use the Contact Us page and we will respond as soon as possible.

 The Chichester Literary Society was formed in January 2005.
 Its predecessor, the West Sussex Literary Society (founded by Irene Campbell) was disbanded and the new society formed in response to the wishes of members, who wanted a Chichester-based society, rather than one whose meetings were held in different locations around the county.

 The new Society was an instant success and local crime writer Simon Brett agreed to continue as our Patron.